 This executive coaching training program utilizes state-of-the-art distance learning methodologies.
 Students attend live virtual classes delivered through web conferencing with audio teleconferencing integration.
 This technology supports interactivity and collaboration creating a powerful virtual learning experience.

-The Graduate Certificate in Executive and Professional Coaching involves completing a 15-hour graduate program.
+The Graduate Certificate in Executive and Professional Coaching involves completing a 15-hour graduate program over three consecutive semesters.
 The Curriculum is organized into three parts: educational, practicum and examination.
 The examination follows the end of the third semester.

 The educational component of the program consists of a series of learning modules organized into four main content areas/courses (see below).
-A learning module is a class that meets for four to six weeks during the semester.
-All classes are scheduled on Monday, Tuesday and Wednesday evenings and begin at 5:30 PM central time.
+A learning module is a class that meets for four to six sessions during the semester.
+The Certificate’s class schedule is delivered on Monday, Tuesday and Wednesday evenings and begins at 5:30 PM central time.
 Each session is from 60 to 90 minutes in length depending on the class.
 Course requirements include additional readings, short papers, field work, peer-coaching and identifying and coaching clients.

 - Individual: Coaching individuals under the supervision of an ICF-accredited coach trainer.

 - Group: Coaching peers in small group sessions under the supervision of an ICF credentialed coach.

 All Graduate Certificate-seeking students will be required to coach others and receive supervision and feedback on their coaching.
 Students must meet minimum requirements for executive coaching practice in both individual and group supervised coaching practicum.
 In addition to coaching others, students are also expected to coach and be coached by peers for self and professional development purposes.

 To earn the Graduate Certificate in Executive and Professional Coaching, students are required to pass a comprehensive examination that meets the standards set by the International Coach Federation (ICF).

 OB 6350 – Introduction to Executive and Professional Coaching